 The Stevens-Coolidge Place (more) of North Andover, Massachusetts is rather close to where I live.
-My husband and I made our first visit there recently.
+My husband and I made our first visit there recently in 2011.
 The estate grounds, 91 acres, were free and open for all to visit.
-Bring a lunch and you can eat on the grounds.
+You can bring a lunch and eat on the grounds.
 A special treat was seeing the rose garden, of which I limited myself to showing only two rose photos.
+We can't wait to go back.

 From Wikipedia is this description, "The Stevens-Coolidge Place 91 acres, formerly known as Ashdale Farm, is a garden and historic home located at 139 Andover Street in North Andover, Massachusetts.
 Helen Stevens Coolidge's family first acquired the farm in 1729, and from 1914-1962 it was her summer home with husband John Gardner Coolidge, diplomat, descendant of Thomas Jefferson, and nephew of Isabella Stewart Gardner.
 It is now a nonprofit museum operated by The Trustees of Reservations.